yangshiteng/Data-Science-Learning-Path/Notes/Power.md

 ![image](https://user-images.githubusercontent.com/60442877/191126391-5240bf68-db5e-49d6-9799-cc6136226aab.png)

-# We can always increase power by increasing the number of samples we collect
+# We can always increase power by increasing the number of samples we collect, and a Power Analysis will tell us how many samples we need to collect to have a good amount of Power